Pagero HTTPS solutions

 # Endpoint URL

-The endpoint URLs consist of protocol + hostname + subpath.
+The endpoint URLs consist of hostname + subpath.

-The subpath consists of authentication method* + default + document type + send mode.
+The subpath consists of document type + send mode.

 Endpoint URL structure

-The following table shows the possible document types.
+The following table shows the document types currently supported.

 Document Type URL subpath part